All scholarships

 Who can apply for the Fulbright Foreign Student Program?+

-Applicants must be eligible African nationals applying at the Master, PhD level, meet the academic and English-language requirements set by U.S. Department of State / Bureau of Educational and Cultural Affairs, and be able to relocate to United States for the duration of the programme.
+Applicants must be eligible African nationals applying at the Masters, PhD level, meet the academic and English-language requirements set by U.S. Department of State / Bureau of Educational and Cultural Affairs, and be able to relocate to United States for the duration of the programme.

 Is the Fulbright Foreign Student Program fully funded?+

-Funding model: Full.
+Funding model: Fully Funded.
 Where listed as fully funded, the award typically covers tuition, monthly stipend, health insurance and round-trip airfare.
 Always confirm the latest funding breakdown on the sponsor's official page.

 When is the application deadline?+